Skip to main content

 • If your KYC was not approved you may still use one of our other products and services according to Bright Data’s license.

-• The video call is required for freelancer KYC.
-It helps us verify your identity and understand your use case clearly.
-Without it, we won’t be able to approve your access to the residential network.
+• If you were requested to do a video call, it is a mandatory step.
+It helps us verify your identity and clearly understand your use case.
+Without completing the call, we won’t be able to grant you access to the residential network.

 • No. Bright Data is a B2B platform.
 We only support business-related use cases.
 If your project is personal (like scraping for a hobby or side project), it won’t be approved.

-• KYC reviews for freelancers can take up to 3 business days.
-If it’s been longer, you can check the status in your Control Panel under Account > Profile, or reach out to your account manager or our support team.
+• You should expect an update from us within 48 hours from the time of the KYC submission.
+If it’s been longer, you can check the status in your Control Panel under Account Settings > Profile, or reach out to your account manager or our support team.